Show multiple versions of plot metrics by overlaying them in a single image. This allows to compare them easily.

 revisions can be provided (the resulting plot shows

 dvc.yaml are used by default, but specific files can be

 specified with the

 --targets option (any valid plots file is accepted).

 Note that the default behavior of this command can be modified per metrics file with

 dvc plots show command, which just lists

 all the current plots, without comparisons.

---targets <path> - specific metrics files to visualize.
-When specifying
+--targets <paths> - specific plots files to visualize.
+It accepts

 revisions, you should use